FAQs

 Can I have a part-time job while carrying out my SPIRE project?

-eek you expect to need to work.
+Yes, as long as you can devote approximately 20 hours a week to your project during the duration of SPIRE.
 If you receive the award, you will be expected to schedule work hours that do not conflict with SPIRE research and activities.

 Can I be paid a wage by my advisor's research group while I am participating in SPIRE?